libra/website/docs/community/coding-guidelines.md

 ### Avoid Deref Polymorphism

-Don't abuse the Deref trait to emulate inheritance between structs, and thus reuse methods.
+Don't abuse the Deref trait to emulate inheritance between structs, and reuse methods.
 For more information, read [here](https://github.com/rust-unofficial/patterns/blob/master/anti_patterns/deref.md).

 ### Comments

-Prefer `//` and `///` comments rather than block comments `/* ... */` for uniformity and simpler grepping.
+We recommend that you use  `//` and `///` comments rather than block comments `/* ... */` for uniformity and easier grepping.

 ### Cloning

-If `x` is reference counted, prefer [`Arc::clone(x)`](https://doc.rust-lang.org/std/sync/struct.Arc.html) rather than `x.clone()`, as it is more explicit that we are cloning `x` in the former case.
-This avoids confusion about whether we are performing an expensive clone of a `struct`, `enum` or other type or a cheap reference copy.
+If `x` is reference counted, prefer [`Arc::clone(x)`](https://doc.rust-lang.org/std/sync/struct.Arc.html) over `x.clone(). `Arc::clone(x) explicitly indicates that we are cloning `x`.
+This avoids confusion about whether we are performing an expensive clone of a `struct`, `enum,` or other type, or just a cheap reference copy.

 Also, if you are passing around [`Arc<T>`](https://doc.rust-lang.org/std/sync/struct.Arc.html) types, consider using a newtype wrapper: